Genez-io/techsylvania_workshop/wiki.md

 #### Get Movies Reviews Summary
 Now we will work in the function `getReviewSummary` from `movie.ts`.
 This prompt is easier than the previous one because here we control the input and we don't have the problem with prompt injection.
-We only give a list of reviews and give to OpenAi the task to analyze the advantages and disadvantages of watching that movie.
+We only give a list of reviews and give to OpenAI the task to analyze and summarize the advantages and disadvantages of watching that movie.
 Write the following prompt instead of **TODO3** in `movies.ts` file:

 	prompt = `Here is a list of reviews for one movie.
 One review is delimited by ||| marks.